nicoschi/mutagen-for-docksal/README.md

 # Mutagen for Docksal

-A custom global command for [Docksal](https://docs.docksal.io/) to create and manage a Docksal project with a [Mutagen](https://mutagen.io/documentation/introduction/installation) configuration to boost up performances.
+A custom global command for [Docksal](https://docs.docksal.io/) to create and manage a Docksal project alongside with a [Mutagen project](https://mutagen.io/documentation/orchestration/projects) configuration to boost up performances.

 ## Requirements